h y b r i d - b a n k n o t e s

 Obverse - The front of the note predominantly features the Whistling Frog.
 The bust of QEll is located on the bottom left corner facing left.
 The Optiks on the front of the note is in oval shape.
 In addition to the security features as mentioned above, the $20 note is also printed with Iridescent band.

 Reverse - The back of the note depicts the Gibbs Hill Lighthouse and St. Mark's Church.
 The Gibbs Hill Lighthouse is the taller of the two lighthouses found in Bermuda.
 It is also the first of the only few lighthouses made of cast iron.
-The lighthouse has 185 steps to the top and is located on the hightest point on the island.
+The lighthouse has 185 steps to the top and is located on the highest point on the island.
 Until 1964, the lighthouse was operated by hand and became automated in June that year.
 The lighthouse is now a tourist attraction with yearly visitors in excess of 60,000.
 The lighthouse also operates a Tea Room and Restaurant previously occupied by the lighthouse keeper as living quarters.

 Fifty Dollars P61